-Independently operated and run, the Club has established a reputation for high standards for both it’s on and off field behaviour, success in high-ranking competitions, smart appearance at matches and in the operation of a professionally managed organisation.
-Dedicated and passionate volunteers work quietly behind the scenes receiving steer from the Clubs Board of Directors.
+Independently operated and run, Dunbar Rovers FC has established a reputation for high standards for both its on and off-field behaviour, success in high-ranking competitions, smart appearance at matches, and in the operation of a professionally managed organisation.
+Dedicated and passionate volunteers work quietly behind the scenes receiving steer from the Club’s Board of Directors.
 Our Coaches and Team Managers dedicate their time and effort to ensure our teams are out on the pitch playing football as well as supporting numerous social events organised by that great spirit of revelry of the social committee.
-Our Coaches and Managers also see that no matter what the occasion appropriate attention is given to The Dunbar Way, an invaluable guide to our behaviour.
+Our Coaches and Managers also see that, no matter what the occasion, appropriate attention is given to The Dunbar Way, an invaluable guide to our own behaviour.

 Since its inception, the Club has always featured strongly in players’ lives both on and off the field.
-The Club has become a source of great friendships and business contacts, which we regard as an important contribution to our success.
-The ESFA Club is funded by a combination of players’ registrations fees and generous financial support from our Sponsors, whilst the NPL cohort is purely funded by Sponsors.
+The Club has also become a source of great friendships and business contacts, which we regard as an important contribution to our success.
+Today, the ESFA division of the Club is funded by a combination of players’ registrations fees and generous financial support from our Sponsors, whilst the NPL cohort is purely funded by Sponsors.

-In 2015, the Club entered its senior men and an under 20 team into State League and won promotion into the FNSW NPL 3 in 2016.
-In 2016, expansion continued into representative youth boy’s competitions via FNSW NPL 2.
-2018 see’s expansion will be via the FNSW Girls Conference League.
-At this semi-professional level, the Club has changed the football landscape by providing ‘fee free football’ for all selected players, in both NPL Youth and the Girls Conference League, based on a sponsorship-funded model.
+In 2015, the Club entered its First Grade Men and an Under20 team into the NSW State League, winning the League in its maiden season and gaining promotion to Football NSW’s NPL3, expanding into representative Youth boy’s competitions via FNSW NPL2.
+Further expansion was achieved in 2018, via the FNSW Girls Conference League.
+At this semi-professional level, the Club has changed the football landscape by providing ‘Fee-free Football’ for all selected players, in both NPL Youth and the Girls Conference League, based on a sponsorship-funded model.

 With the name coined, the kit was then designed with the sky blue of NSW and the white quarters of a Rover.
 The pink collar added the flare to go faster.
 Even Paul Smith would wear the shirt on many occasions in future years.

-We registered our lucky band of 12 players with SESFA (now ESFA) and in April 1991, we kicked off in Division 3.
+We registered our plucky band of 12 players with SESFA (now ESFA) and, in April 1991, we kicked off in Division 3.
 ESFA had only three divisions in those days, so humble origins.